Blog Categories +

 Want to change what you’re doing?
 Look for problems and find simple ways to fix them.

-My challenge for you is to choose one thing that you meant to do in 2020 and just take care of it.
-Get it done and off your list for 2021.
+My challenge for you is to choose one thing that you meant to do this year and just take care of it.
+Get it done and off your list for the new year.
 It’ll feel good and you’ll be giving yourself the free gift of organization and if you do a little decluttering, you’ll free up mental space and stress as well.
 Then choose something that will help you feel more organized and ready for the new year – planning and dealing with paperwork always helps me with that.

 How about you – what 3 things can you do between now and January 1st to set yourself up for success?